Wild Hawk Field Hockey Academy

 Co-Director Katie White

-Katie White is entering her 5th year as the UMass Lowell field hockey team's first assistant.
+Katie White enters her sixth year at UMass Lowell heading into the 2017 season.
+She was promoted to associate head coach on May 3, 2015 after serving as the squad's first assistant for the previous three seasons.
 In addition to working with the River Hawks' forwards and midfielders, she serves as the director of the program's camps/clinics, and manages all facets of game preparation and player development.View Katie White's Bio ⟩

 Prior to joining the UMass Lowell staff, White served as the assistant field hockey coach at Holy Cross, spearheading the Crusaders’ recruiting efforts.
 She also oversaw the Holy Cross compliance and equipment duties, while assisting with the planning of daily practices and scouting.